leo-paz/gesture-recognition-shortcuts/README.md

 7. In the options page click "Enable Webcam" and give permission for the extension to use your webcam
 8. Click on the extension again and you will see you webcam feed

+Navigate to the Jupyter Notebook directory for instructions on how we trained the model